MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

-Concretely, we collect $76$K instances from \llava{}-Med-instruct-120K data.
+\paragraph{\underline{Visual chat}:} Therefore, we aim to curate a diverse set of queries related to biomedical images that are relevant to practitioners across various biomedical domains (e.g., radiology, histopathology) and sources (e.g., research papers, internet videos).
+Concretely, we collect $76$K instances from \llava{}-Med-instruct-120K \cite{li2024llavamed} data.
 The remaining instances were not available publicly.
 In particular, half of this data was constructed using the image description and the other half also utilized the inline mentions of the images in the PubMedCentral research papers.
-To further enrich our data with diverse instructions, we include PubMedVision-IT dataset which is created using GPT-4-Vision \cite{2023GPT4VisionSC}) as the data generator.
+To further enrich our data with diverse instructions, we include PubMedVision-IT \cite{zhang2023huatuogpt} dataset which is created using GPT-4-Vision \cite{2023GPT4VisionSC}).
 Originally, this data consists $647$K instances, but we filter instances with multiple images in the context that left us with $504$K instances.
 Finally, we include $107$K conversations from the Quilt-Instruct \cite{seyfioglu2024quiltinstruct} to diversify our dataset with knowledge from the youtube videos (and transcriptions) for the histopathology domain.
-Overall, the \data{} consists \textbf{686K} instances for visual chat scenarios.

-\paragraph{\underline{Medical report understanding}:} The ability to perform detailed inspection of a patient's imaging data requires specialized training.
+Overall, the \data{} consists \textbf{686K} instances for visual chat scenarios. \paragraph{\underline{Medical report understanding}:} The ability to perform detailed inspection of a patient's imaging data requires specialized training.
 Thus, it is vital to expose our model to the expert-written findings (normal and abnormal anatomical cues in the image) from the patient's data.
 Hence, we collect chest radiographs along with the medical reports in the MIMIC-CXR \cite{johnson2019mimic} data.
-Originally, the dataset consisted of 377K instances.
-We filtered it to exclude reports discussing more than one image, reducing the dataset to 102K instances.
-Subsequently, we subsampled the data to decrease the proportion of `No findings' reports \cite{chambon2022roentgen} from $20\%$ to $10\%$.
+We provide the details about its curation in Appendix \ref{app:mimic_cxr_curation}.
 Finally, we have \textbf{92K} instances consisting chest radiograph-report pairs.
 We purpose half of the dataset for radiograph-conditioned report generation task, and the other half to generate chest radiographs conditioned on the medical report.
-We provide the templates used for these tasks in Appendix \ref{app:templates} (Table \ref{tab:image_to_report_prompts} and \ref{tab:report_to_image_prompts}).
+We provide the templates in Appendix \ref{app:templates} (Table \ref{tab:image_to_report_prompts} and \ref{tab:report_to_image_prompts}).